dubaua/immerser/README.md

 </div>
 ```

-## Hover Synchronizing
+## Handle Clone Hover

 As mentioned above, immerser cloning nested nodes to achieve changing on scroll.
-Therefore if you hover a partially visible element, only the visible part will recolor.
-If you want to synchronize it, just pass `data-immerser-synchro-hover="hoverId"` attribute.
+Therefore if you hover a partially visible element, only the visible part will change.
+If you want to synchronize all cloned links, just pass `data-immerser-synchro-hover="hoverId"` attribute.
 It will share `_hover` class between all nodes with this `hoverId` when the mouse is over one of them.
 Add `_hover` selector alongside your `:hover` pseudoselector to style your interactive elements.

 ```css
 a:hover,